 As an example, recently a startup wanted to raise investment for its APP project.
-They arrived on time at the meeting, dressed nicely, brush their hairs, get their BP and pitch deck ready, AND they offer the investors to download an MVP of their product to try it out.
+They arrived on time at the meeting, dressed nicely, brush their hair, get their BP and pitch deck ready, AND offer the investors to download an MVP of their product to try it out.

-Because yeah, no investor will put money on an idea.
+Because yeah, no investor will put money into an idea.
 You need to get something done.
 Something working.

 In China, you’ll find plenty of investors.
 But even if they have a lot of money to invest, they won’t bet on Mr. Nobody.
 What do they want?
 A Champion.

 And what is a champion?
 In our context, it could be a company/startup which is making money, with a strong growth rate and impressive forecast.

 Chinese may be a little bit shy sometimes, and it’s pretty rare to see them investing in the first round.
 They’re more kind of 2nd or 3rd round guys.
 However, if you manage to raise enough capital by yourself and develop your business efficiently, you may be lucky enough to increase your investment.

 To resume, show them your potential.
 Let them believe in you.

 You can’t meet an investor without knowing how much you’ll need.
 It will only tell him 3 things:

 - You’re not prepared